Skip to content

 The wheel workflow is defined in .github/workflows/ci-wheels.yml.

-It produces three artifact groups:
+It produces six artifact groups:

 Current target matrix: